jswithalex/BACE-Winter2015/week8/classwork.md

 #### Preamble

-This course introduced you to the fundamentals of extending your websites with JavaScript.
-This overlaps with the fundmentals of JavaScript, but I should note that there are some foundational things that every JavaScript programmer should know that we haven't talked about due to time and theme constraints on the class.
+This course showed you ways to extend your websites with JavaScript.
+Our endeavors overlapped with the fundmentals of JavaScript, but I should note that there are some foundational things that every JavaScript programmer should know that we haven't talked about due to time and theme constraints on the class.
 Topics in the 'not covered' area are things like scope, mutability/immutability, Object Oriented JavaScript and inheritance.
 I encourage you to explore those topics if you have enjoyed programming in JavaScript.
+Mastering them will be essential to writing more complete JavaScript applications or scripts.
 See the [References]() section if you would like help finding pedagogically sound JavaScript learning resources.

 #### Variables